 “This is not a question of religion.
 This is a political ideology that has co-opted a religion, and I think it’s more than acceptable to call it for what it is and then organize an effort to destroy it.” -Jeb Bush, responding to Jake Tapper in an interview on CNN’s State of the Union, Sunday 15 Nov, 2015

-HERE IS WHAT EVERY READER NEEDS TO KNOW AND REMEMBER AS THEY MVOE THROUGH THIS PIECE: JEB BUSH’S LINE OF THINKING IS DEAD WRONG AND HIS COMMENT BELIES THE FATAL ERRORS RIFE THROUGHOUT THE CONTEMPORARY APPROACH TO “SOLVING” TERRORISM THROUGH PRIMARILY POLITICAL AND ECONOMIC MEANS.
+ARGUMENT: JEB BUSH’S LINE OF THINKING, AS QUOTED ABOVE, IS DEAD WRONG AND HIS COMMENT BELIES THE FATAL ERRORS RUNNING RIFE WITHIN THE CONTEMPORARY APPROACH TO “SOLVING” TERRORISM THROUGH PRIMARILY POLITICAL/MILITARY/ ECONOMIC MEANS.

 Hillary Clinton was more correct when she said, in the most recently held Democratic presidential candidate debate, “We are not at war with Islam or Muslims.
 We are at war with violent extremism.
 We are at war with people who use their religion for purposes of power and oppression.”
 (Cf., Footnote 1).
 Mrs. Clinton was right to not exclude religion from the mix or to leave religion uncorrelated to the present-day terror acts.
 Expanding on her comment, however, we might recognize her words as far too broad to be of any practical service.
 If we agree that we should be at war people who use their religion for purposes of power and oppression, nearly almost anyone who practices, or assumes a leadership role within, any form of religion would be found employing power and oppression in their respective religion’s service.
 We would be better served with a conversation which stipulates to what degree the powerful or oppressive tendencies of religious practitioners and leaders are normative and acceptable.
 Now, if Mrs. Clinton is, by some act of verbal jugglery or word-smithing, not intending to refer specifically to Islamist Terrorism, then her entire comment is irrelevant and moot.
 But, if Mrs. Clinton is intending to slyly ‘refer without directly referring’ to the problems of Islamist Terrorism (her ‘passing yet positive’ inclusion of the terms ‘Islam’ and ‘Muslims’ really leave no room for anything other than that) not only has she failed in the subtlety of her communication, but she must then fully commit to an honest appraisal of contemporary Islamist Terrorism.
 Here is that honest appraisal, and, for the sake of precision, I will restrict this to the last two decades: Since 1996, the consistent virulent language and violent acts produced in the name of Allah by Islamist Terror Actors are the most prolific evidence of people using their religion for purposes of power and oppression available to us in the modern world.